-- Debug reset (CDBGRSTREQ bit within the DP CTRL/STAT register) that allows the debugger to reset the debug logic. - System POR reset
+- Debug reset (the CDBGRSTREQ field within the DP CTRL/STAT register) that allows the debugger to reset the debug logic. - System POR reset

-Conversely the debug system is capable of generating system reset using the following mechanism:
+Conversely, the debug system is capable of generating system reset using the following mechanism:

-- A system reset in the DAP control register which allows the debugger to hold the system in reset. - SYSRESETREQ bit in the NVIC application interrupt and reset control register - A system reset in the DAP control register which allows the debugger to hold the Core in reset.
+- A system reset in the DAP control register which allows the debugger to hold the system in reset. - SYSRESETREQ field in the NVIC Application Interrupt and Reset control register - A system reset in the DAP control register which allows the debugger to hold the core in reset.